arcalumis/warp-in-the-box/README.md

 - It is not necessary to clone this repository.
  - All of the files will be automatically copied to your server.

-##### To-Do's for This Repo
- - Provide links to all component documentation
- - Prompt to Make MongoDB Installation Optional
- - Prompt To Make Redis Optional
- - Prompt To Make PostGres Optional

 ## Let's get Started

 #### 1. Setup a fresh Ubuntu20.04 Server ####